amresh1495/Machine-Learning-Models/README.md

 2. Classicfication of Iris flower species using KNN Nearest neighbor

-3. Classification of Diabetic patients using Gaussian Naive Bayes classifier using the Pima Indians Dataset.
+3. Classification of Diabetic patients using Gaussian Naive Bayes classifier using the Pima Indians Dataset

+4. Sentiment analysis on yelp dataset using Multinomial Naive Bayes